jeromemacias/mocha-node-webdriver/README.md

 1. go to somewhere you want to keep your local copy of this repository
 2. `git clone https://github.com/gleneivey/mocha-node-webdriver.git`
 3. `cd mocha-node-webdriver`
-4. `npm install`
+4. `make install`
-5. `cd local_server`
-6. `npm install`
-7. `cd ..`
-8. `grunt`
+8. `make test-local`

-The `Gruntfile` in this example defines three tasks, including the default which is a union of the other two.  `grunt local` launches a local web server, opens the Chrome browser, and then navigates the browser to the server (`localhost:3000`) to execute a handful of trivial tests.  `grunt remote` launches Chrome and perform tests against two common public web services.
-Simply executing `grunt` runs both sets of tests.
-If you've been able to install and things are configured correctly, mocha should run and report "6 passing" tests.
+`make test-local` launches a local web server, opens the Chrome browser, and then navigates the browser to the server (`localhost:3030`) to execute a handful of trivial tests.
+If you've been able to install and things are configured correctly, mocha should run and report "3 passing" tests.

 #### Details of Note

-* The default grunt task which runs all the tests does *not* simply invoke the other two tasks.
-Instead, it has its own `mochacli` configuration that covers all the test files.
-Composing the other two tasks would run mocha twice, which would cause the test browser to be launched and closed twice.
 * There are several things that would be configureable in a real system (the local server port, test file paths, etc.) that have been hard-coded for simplicity/clarity.